CarlHalstead/NanopoolAPI-Sharp/README.md

 ## What is this?
 This is a C# wrapper for the Cryptocurrency mining platform, Nanopool.
-Its wraps the web api into an easy to use DLL.
+Its wraps the web API into an easy to use package.

 ## What cant this do?
 As of this moment (9th September) it only uses the Miner section of the API which is used to get access about a user and their miners.
 However, I would like to continue to develop it and implement the entire API.
 As for the Miner section of the API this can retrive about 95% of the calls.